kovesp/CDL2/CDL2v1/CDL2/CDL2 Lab.md

    * The new name may be the same as the current name with different distribution of white spaces.
      Example: `rename ALG myAlg = my Alg`.
    * The new name must be a valid CDL2 identifier which is not currently in use in the same scope.
-   * All references to the renamed object are updated automatically.
+   * If `refs` is true (the default) all references to the renamed object are updated automatically.
+     An example of when you might use the `-refs-` setting is when you want to rename an object and then supply a different object with the original name.

 ##### Delete/Remove
 ```